Carl Greenhous

 Greenhous moved again the following summer, and was signed for the Invicta Dynamos to help provide experience and backbone to the team.
-Greenhous was such a success in the 22 games he played in that he would be given the responsibility of a player/coach role with the Dynamos for the 2002/03 term.
+Greenhous was such a success in the 22 games he played in that he was given the responsibility of a player-coach role with the Dynamos for the 2002/03 term.
 Due to off ice financial troubles Greenhous' contract was not renewed and he chose to again return to North America, this time with the Fort Worth Brahmas, again of the CHL.

-Again Greenhous would return to the U.K. mid-season, and would be signed by the Manchester Phoenix along with Brahmas teammate Chad Brandimore.
+Again Greenhous returned to the U.K. mid-season, and was signed by the Manchester Phoenix along with Brahmas teammate Chad Brandimore.
 The Phoenix were playing their debut season as an organisation following the collapse of the earlier Manchester franchise, the Manchester Storm.
 Greenhous was a solid player for the Phoenix and helped to add a physical presence on the ice.
-Despite the good start made by the Phoenix in the EIHL, the franchise was temporarily suspended in 2004 and would only return in time for the 2006/07 term.
+Despite the good start made by the Phoenix in the EIHL, the franchise was temporarily suspended in 2004 and only returned in time for the 2006/07 term.

 This prompted Greenhous to start his third spell with the Chieftains.
-He would remain with them for both the 2004/05 and 2005/06 seasons before announcing his retirement from the game due to persistent injury problems.
-Greenhous remains a well-liked figure around in the British ice hockey community.
+He remained with them for both the 2004/05 and 2005/06 seasons before announcing his retirement from the game due to persistent injury problems.